Most of us have been there before — a little short on funds to pay a critical bill or an emergency repair.

 READ MORE: Hardship loans for bad credit

-Many mortgage companies still have relief programs in place after the COVID-19 pandemic.
+Many mortgage companies offer relief programs.
 Explain your current hardship and ask if it might be possible to skip a payment.

-There are plenty of side hustle opportunities with ride-share companies.
-Note that you will need to update your car insurance if you’re taking on passengers.
-If your car doesn’t meet the company’s requirements for ride-share, you can still take on meal deliveries.
+There are plenty of side hustle opportunities with ride-share companies, and these can provide a steady source of income.
+Note that you must update your car insurance if you’re taking on passengers.
+If your car doesn’t meet the company’s requirements for ride-share, you can still take on meal deliveries, which can be just as lucrative in many areas.

-Even a couple of extra hours a week can help when your financial situation spirals out of control.
+If you already have a full-time job, ask about opportunities to work overtime.
+Even a couple extra hours a week can help you keep the lights on.
 Also, see if your employer participates in a payroll service that allows you to access your pay early.
 Apps like PayActiv and DailyPay allow paycheck advances when you need emergency cash — if your employer participates.

 Check Fiverr or Upwork.
 These online marketplaces connect freelancers (sellers) to people or businesses looking to hire (buyers).
-Everybody has a useful skill set for someone willing to pay for it.
+Everybody has a valuable skill set for someone willing to pay for it.

 Babysitting can be a big business.
 Care.com offers childcare, senior care, tutoring, housekeeping, daycare and even pet care.